OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ![A diagram that shows the SSO process](../images/sso-overview-diagram.png)

-1. In the add-in, JavaScript calls a new Office.js API [getAccessTokenAsync](#sso-api-reference).
+1. In the add-in, JavaScript calls a new Office.js API [getAccessToken](/javascript/api/office/officeruntime.auth#getAccessToken-options--callback-).
 This tells the Office host application to obtain an access token to the add-in.
 See [Example access token](#example-access-token).
 2. If the user is not signed in, the Office host application opens a pop-up window for the user to sign in.
 3. If this is the first time the current user has used your add-in, he or she is prompted to consent.
 4. The Office host application requests the **add-in token** from the Azure AD v2.0 endpoint for the current user.
 5. Azure AD sends the add-in token to the Office host application.
-6. The Office host application sends the **add-in token** to the add-in as part of the result object returned by the `getAccessTokenAsync` call.
+6. The Office host application sends the **add-in token** to the add-in as part of the result object returned by the `getAccessToken` call.
 7. JavaScript in the add-in can parse the token and extract the information it needs, such as the user's email address.
 8. Optionally, the add-in can send HTTP request to its server-side for more data about the user; such as the user's preferences.
 Alternatively, the access token itself could be sent to the server-side for parsing and validation there.

 ## Develop an SSO add-in

 This section describes the tasks involved in creating an Office Add-in that uses SSO.
 These tasks are described here in a language- and framework-agnostic way.
-For examples of detailed walkthroughs, see:
+For detailed walkthroughs, see:

 * [Create a Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md)
 * [Create an ASP.NET Office Add-in that uses single sign-on](create-sso-office-add-ins-aspnet.md)